Skip to content

 "Why is everything stuck in review?" gets answered before the standup asks it.

-Engineering leads check the bottleneck dashboard at the start of each day.
-When 14 tasks are piling up in In Review and one engineer is the sole reviewer on 11 of them, TARO has already named the fix.
-The standup that used to surface the problem now confirms the action already taken to fix it.
+Engineering leads check the bottleneck dashboard each morning.
+When 14 tasks pile up in In Review and one engineer is sole reviewer on 11, TARO has already named the fix.
+Standup confirms the action, not the problem.

 "Why is everything stuck in review?" gets answered before the standup asks it.